What Happens During an ASHRAE Level 2 Site Visit

 The on-site visit is the most visible part of the audit, but it’s a fraction of the total work.
 After the visit we:

-- Review and clean the measurement and trend data
+- Clean and validate the measurement and trend data (ensuring sensors were working correctly, removing erroneous readings)

 - Identify candidate energy conservation measures

-- Run life-cycle cost analysis on each measure (utility rates, equipment lifespans, maintenance impacts, financing assumptions)
+- Run life-cycle cost analysis on each measure (utility rates, equipment costs, equipment lifespans, maintenance impacts, financing assumptions)

 - Prepare the Form Q compliance package